+Regulatory Updates - Legal (General).

-Update Summary Action for firms High Court Holds That Limitation Clause Did Not Limit Primary Payment Obligation The High Court ruled that a broadly drafted limitation of liability clause did not cap the defendants' primary obligation to pay for goods received from Costcutter.
-This serves as a useful reminder of the difference between primary and secondary contractual obligations and the court's reluctance to infer The defendants argued the clause limiting "total liabilityarising out of anybreach of contract or otherwise" reduced their debt to zero.
-However, the court distinguished that primary contractual obligations are limited by broadly drafted limitation of liability clauses.
-Date 14 May 2024 between primary obligations like paying for goods, and secondary obligations like damages for breach.
+High Court Holds That

+Limitation Clause Did Not Limit

+Primary Payment Obligation

+The High Court ruled that a broadly drafted limitation of liability clause did not cap the defendants' primary obligation to pay for goods received from Costcutter.

+The defendants argued the clause limiting "total liability...arising out of any...breach of contract or otherwise" reduced their debt to zero.
+However, the court distinguished between primary obligations like paying for goods, and secondary obligations like damages for breach.
 It held limitation clauses only apply to limit secondary liability, not primary obligations to perform a contract's core duties, unless explicitly stated.
 Following the Supreme Court's guidance, the court was reluctant to find the clause excluded Costcutter valuable rights without clear wording.

+This serves as a useful reminder of the difference between primary and secondary contractual obligations and the court's reluctance to infer that primary contractual obligations are limited by broadly drafted limitation of liability clauses.

 This highlights that broadly worded exclusions are unlikely to limit core contractual payment obligations.

+Bellini v Brit: The Court of

+Appeal serves up a slightly sour

+COVID-19 decision

-Bellini v Brit: The Court of Appeal serves up a slightly sour COVID-19 decision Date 14 May 2024 The Court of Appeal ruled against the policyholder in a case involving a "Murder, suicide or disease" extension clause for business interruption coverage.
+The Court of Appeal ruled against the policyholder in a case involving a "Murder, suicide or disease" extension clause for business interruption coverage.

 The key issue was whether the disease clause provided non-damage cover or required property damage, as defined in the policy.
 The court found that the clause's wording, when read objectively alongside the overall policy, clearly required property damage to trigger coverage.
 Despite potentially providing only limited additional coverage, the court held the clause was unambiguous and could not be re-written absent a drafting mistake.

 This decision highlights the importance of carefully reviewing policy wordings, as endorsements may not expand coverage as intended if they incorporate requirements from the main insuring clause.
-Date 14 May 2024